contagon/handbook/handbook/38-church-policies-and-guidelines.md

 In addition to the inspired help of Church leaders, members may benefit from professional counseling.
 Leaders may contact Family Services for assistance.
 See [38.6.2.2](38-church-policies-and-guidelines.md#38622-counseling-in-cases-of-abuse) for contact information.

-### 38.6.13 Same-Sex Marriage
+### 38.6.15 Same-Sex Marriage

 As a doctrinal principle, based on the scriptures, the Church affirms that marriage between a man and a woman is essential to the Creator’s plan for the eternal destiny of His children.
 The Church also affirms that God’s law defines marriage as the legal and lawful union between a man and a woman.

 Only a man and a woman who are legally and lawfully wedded as husband and wife should have sexual relations.
 Any other sexual relations, including those between persons of the same sex, are sinful and undermine the divinely created institution of the family.

-### 38.6.14 Sex Education
+### 38.6.16 Sex Education

 Parents have primary responsibility for the sex education of their children.
-Teaching this subject honestly and plainly in the home will help young people avoid serious moral sins.

-Where schools have undertaken sex education, parents should seek to ensure that the instructions given to their children are consistent with sound moral and ethical values.
+Parents should have honest, clear, and ongoing conversations with their children about healthy, righteous sexuality.
+These conversations should:

+* Be appropriate to the age and maturity of the child.
+* Help children prepare for happiness in marriage and follow the law of chastity (see [2.1.2](2-supporting-individuals-and-families.md#212-husband-and-wife)).
+* Address the dangers of pornography, the need to avoid it, and how to respond when they encounter it.

+For more information, see “[Sex Education and Behavior](https://www.churchofjesuschrist.org/study/manual/gospel-topics/sex-education-and-behavior?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).

+As part of their responsibility to teach their children, parents should be aware of and appropriately seek to influence the sex education taught at school.
+Parents teach correct principles and support school instruction that is consistent with the gospel.

-### 38.6.15 Sexual Abuse
+### 38.6.17 Sexual Abuse

 The Church condemns sexual abuse.
 As used here, _sexual abuse_ is defined as imposing any unwanted sexual activity on another person.
 Sexual activity with a person who cannot give legal consent is considered sexual abuse.
 Sexual abuse can also occur with a spouse.
 For information about sexual abuse of a child or youth, see [38.6.2.3](38-church-policies-and-guidelines.md#38623-child-or-youth-abuse).